luster-io/impulse/introduction.md

-Luster Physics is a library that allows you to create high performance physics based animations in javascript.
+  Luster Physics is a library that allows you to create high performance dynamic physics based animations in javascript.

 How is this different from jquery animate, velocity.js, etc?
 ---------------------------------------------------------